GuillemJane/Samplesqlcipher/README.md

 To execute the sample "sh test.sh"

+The only source file is samplecrypt.cpp, opens, defines a key, creates a table and fills it.
+Then recovers the contents.

 After runnig the test you could open demo.db with sqlcipher and check what has been created:

 $HOME>sqlcipher